-So you likely won’t see the moon on November 29, unless – like Thierry Legault whose photo appears at the top of this post – you are using special equipment.
+So you likely won’t see the moon on January 27 or 28, unless – like Thierry Legault whose photo appears at the top of this post – you are using special equipment.
 Modern techniques – telescopes, filters, photography – have made it possible to see the moon even at the instant of new moon.
 That’s the case with Legault’s image, which he acquired in 2013.
 Read more about that image here.

 But – for most of us, on the day of new moon – unless we’re viewing an eclipse of the sun, we won’t see the new moon.
 That’s because a new moon rises when the sun rises.
 It sets when the sun sets.
 It crosses the sky with the sun during the day.

 A new moon is too close to the sun’s glare to be visible with the eye.

 It’s only as the moon moves in orbit, as its lighted hemisphere begins to come into view from Earth, that we can see it in our sky.
 Then we see the moon in the west after sunset as a slim waxing crescent – what some call a young moon.